nnamdi-security/cybersecurity-portfolio/projects/secure-prestashop-aws-deployment/README.md

 **Solution:**
 I identified the issue as a **Security Group misconfiguration**.
 I manually updated the database security group’s inbound rules to allow MySQL traffic on **Port 3306** strictly from:
 - The EC2 application server’s **private IP**
-- My administrative IP for management access
+- Cloud shell ip address

 This exercise reinforced **Network Access Control** and the principle of **least privilege**.